szjani/predaddy/README.md

 // you can use any ObservableTransactionManager implementation, see trf4php
 $transactionManager = new DoctrineTransactionManager($entityManager);

-/* Event bus should be synchronized to transactions, so you should use it with the same TransactionManager which is used in the command bus.
+/* Event bus is synchronized to transactions, so you should use it with the same TransactionManager which is used by the command bus.
-The following setup provide you an annotation based message listening. */
+The following setup provide you an annotation based configuration. */

 // configure event bus
-$eventFuncHandlerDescFactory = new EventFunctionDescriptorFactory();
 $eventHandlerDescFactory = new AnnotatedMessageHandlerDescriptorFactory(
-    $eventFuncHandlerDescFactory
+    new EventFunctionDescriptorFactory()
 );
-$domainEventBus = new EventBus(
+$domainEventBus = new EventBus($eventHandlerDescFactory, $transactionManager);
-    'domain-event-bus',
-    $eventHandlerDescFactory,
-    $eventFuncHandlerDescFactory,
-    $transactionManager
-);

 // use the configured $domainEventBus in all aggregate root AggregateRoot::setEventBus($domainEventBus);

 // configure command bus
-$commandFuncHandlerDescFactory = new CommandFunctionDescriptorFactory();
 $commandHandlerDescFactory = new AnnotatedMessageHandlerDescriptorFactory(
-    $commandFuncHandlerDescFactory
+    new CommandFunctionDescriptorFactory()
 );
-$commandBus = new CommandBus(
+$commandBus = new CommandBus($commandHandlerDescFactory, $transactionManager);
-    'command-bus',
-    $commandHandlerDescFactory,
-    $commandFuncHandlerDescFactory,
-    $transactionManager
-);

 // register the command handlers
 $commandBus->register(new UserCommandHandler());